Irina-Camelia Begu: Juniors

 Begu is a former junior world No. 14.
 She achieved this ranking on 27 August 2007, day after she turned 17.
 She made her singles ITF Junior Circuit debut at the Grade-4 Wilson ITF Junior Classic in Salzburg in January 2005.
 In March 2005, she made her doubles debut at the Grade-3 Trofeul D Sturdza in Moldova.
 She won one singles and three doubles title in total on the ITF junior tour.

-She won her first singles junior title at the Grade-2 Raquette D'Or in Mohammedia in June 2006.
+She won her first singles junior title at the Grade-2 Raquette d'Or in Mohammedia in June 2006.
 The following week, she reached another Grade-2 final, but this time in Casablanca, where she lost.
 In December 2006, she made her debut at the Orange Bowl, where she reached third round in singles and first round in doubles.
 She followed this with semifinal of the Grade-1 Yucatán World Cup in singles, but there won the title in doubles.
 She then finished season of 2006 with quarterfinal of the Grade-A International Casablanca Junior Cup in Tlalnepantla.

 She started the 2007 season with the quarterfinal of the Grade-1 Coffee Bowl in San José.
 Nearly after that, she reached semifinal of the Grade-1 Czech International Junior Indoor Championships in Přerov.
 In April 2007, she won Grade-1 Perin Memorial in doubles in Umag.
-In May 2007, she reached semifinal of the Grade-1 International Junior Tournament "Citta' Di Santa Croce".
+In May 2007, she reached semifinal of the Grade-1 International Junior Tournament "Città di Santa Croce".
 The following week, she played at the Trofeo Bonfiglio and reached quarterfinal, losing there to Anastasia Pivovarova.
 At the 2007 French Open, she made her major debut, but lost in the first round to Ksenia Lykina.
 She lost in the first round of the doubles draw, as well.
 She then reached singles final of the Grade-1 International Junior Tournament of Offenbach, but won the title in doubles.

 At Wimbledon in 2007, she lost in the first round to Arantxa Rus; in doubles, she reached semifinal alongside Oksana Kalashnikova.
 They lost to Misaki Doi and Kurumi Nara.
 The 2008 French Open was her last junior tournament, she lost in the first round in both singles and doubles.